Relintai/pandemonium_engine_docs/06_community/contributing/01_introduction.md

 The pages below focus on the class reference.

-As the reference is included in the Pandemonium editor, its source files are part of the `pandemonium repository ( https://github.com/Relintai/pandemonium_engine )`.
+As the reference is included in the Pandemonium editor, its source files are part of the [pandemonium repository](https://github.com/Relintai/pandemonium_engine).
 We use XML files to write it, so the process to contribute to the class reference differs from writing the online manual.